Terminals of Los Angeles International Airport: Terminal 4

-Terminal 4 has 16 gates: Gates 40–41, 42A–42B, 43–45, 46A–46C, 47A–47B, 48A–48B, and 49A–49B.
+Terminal 4 has 16 gates: Gates 40, 41, 42A, 42B, 43–45, 46A, 46C, 47A, 47B, 48A, 48B, 49A, and 49B.
 As of June 2022, this terminal, the Regional Terminal, and part of Terminal 5, serve as a hub for American Airlines.

-Terminal 4 was built in 1961, was expanded in 1983 by adding a connector from the ticketing areas to the original satellite, and was renovated in 2002 at a cost of $400 million in order to improve the appearance and functionality of the facility.
+Terminal 4 was built in 1961, was expanded in 1983 by adding a connector from the ticketing areas to the original satellite, and was renovated in 2002 at the cost of $400 million in order to improve the appearance and functionality of the facility.
 The renovation was designed by Rivers & Christian.
 Some international departures operate at TBIT.

 American Airlines and American Eagle have more gates than any other airline at LAX, with 28 (American Airlines operates from 32 gates in total, including 9 gates at the American Eagle satellite terminal, 4 dedicated gates at Terminal 5, as well as 4 rotating gates at Tom Bradley International Terminal).

-American Airlines has one Admirals Club in the terminal.
+American Airlines has two clubs in the terminal: one Admirals Club and one Flagship Lounge.

-Former tenants of the terminal include: Air California, Alaska Airlines, America West Airlines, KLM, Midwest Airlines, Northwest Airlines, Piedmont Airlines (1948–1989), Pride Air, Reno Air, Sun Aire Lines and Wings West Airlines.
+Former tenants of the terminal include: Air California, Alaska Airlines, America West Airlines, KLM, Midwest Airlines, Northwest Airlines, Piedmont Airlines, Pride Air, Reno Air, Sun Aire Lines, and Wings West Airlines.